omixyy/HLTV-assistant/README.md

 Don't trust this program for 100%❗

-Maybe I will add some more features to this app later
+Maybe I will add some more features to this app later (No time for it now :( )